 Providing your Social Security number is a condition of employment at EFSC.
 To protect your identity EFSC will secure your SSN from unauthorized access, never release your SSN to unauthorized parties, and assign you a unique employee identification number.
 This unique ID number will be used for all associated employment and educational purposes at EFSC.

 Please direct any questions to the Human Resources Department at 321-433-7070.

 These programs use your social security number as an identifier for program enrollment and completion.
 Also, it is used for entering placement information into either the OSMIS or the Employ Florida Marketplace statewide data collection and reporting system.
 Because these are performance based contract programs, it is required that all participants and their program related activities be recorded in the Florida state system.

 Identification and verification, billings and payments, data collection, reconciliation, tracking, benefit processing, and tax reporting.

 Release of social security numbers held by the College may be disclosed only pursuant to Florida Statute 119.071(6a -6h).

 The College collects contractor social security number information in order to file the required information returns with the Internal Revenue Service, as required and authorized by federal law.

-That Mandate or Authorize the Use of Social Security Numbers
+Guide to Statutes and Regulations that Mandate or Authorize the Use of SSI Numbers

 |Purpose||Required Use of SSN's||Notice Requirements||Statute||Mandatory?|